codepath/android_guides/DBFlow-Guide.md

 <img src="http://imgur.com/SGtxczF.png"/>

-In addition, all table names must be upper camel case (i.e. MyTableName) as described in [this issue](https://github.com/Raizlabs/DBFlow/issues/972).
+In addition, all table names must be upper camel case (i.e. `User`, `UserTable`, `MyUserTable`, etc.) as described in [this issue](https://github.com/Raizlabs/DBFlow/issues/972).
 If you do not use the convention, you may triggering these issues.

 This problem has been fixed in DBFlow 4.0.0-beta1: